-- The commitment is largely good outcome for Wombat Forest, which will become part of a large new national park.
+- A primarily good outcome for Wombat Forest, which will become part of a large new national park.

-- The outcome for Wellsford Forest is of great concern for locals who wanted to see VEAC’s recommendation of a national park for Wellsford to better protect it from mining and other threats.
-The outcome for many smaller reserves, is positive.
+- The outcome for Wellsford Forest is of great concern, especially for locals who wanted to see VEAC’s recommendation of a national park for Wellsford to better protect it from mining and other threats.
+The outcome for many smaller reserves is positive.

-- For Mt Cole, Mt Buangor and Pyrenees the results are very mixed.
+- Mixed results for Mt Cole, Mt Buangor and the Pyrenees.

 What’s the good?

 - A 24,000 ha addition to create a larger new Wombat–Lerderderg National Park (around 45,000 ha when added to the existing Lerderderg State Park).